itexperts24uz/uzmarket/README.md

 # uzmarket
-# The skeleton application for the Laravel uzNarket.
+# The skeleton application for the Laravel uzMarket.